Korean War Legacy Project

 A Message to America's Youth

-Kenneth Newton offers a message to the younger generations.
-He shares that American youth could learn a lesson from the South Korean people regarding gratefulness.
-He encourages younger generations to find a love for their country if they do not already and to become stewards of good citizenship.
+Kenneth Newton offered a message to younger generations, noting that American youth could learn gratitude from the South Korean people.
+He urges them to develop a love for their country, if they have not already, and to actively embrace their responsibilities as citizens, becoming committed stewards of good citizenship.

 Tags: Home front,Impressions of Korea,Message to Students,Pride